 I don’t think it was lost on anyone how fitting a role like this is for Dunham.
 She blew up playing Hannah Horvath, a Brooklyn-based writer with her own set of minor mental health issues and misplaced feminist tendencies.
 Dunham herself is also an imperfect champion of feminism who identifies as a writer among other things.
 Playing Solanas was really just another opportunity to push all of these traits to the extreme.
 No, I don’t think that Lena Dunham supports the murder of all men.
 But I’ll bet that she was completely smitten with idea of playing someone who does.

 And it showed.
 Watching Solanas address her followers in the episode felt natural.
 It could have easily been Hannah going on a feminist diatribe about her right to wait for the perfect job to come along, or the real Dunham explaining to fans why she refuses to offer explanations for her body.
 Dunham was truly in her element, dropping F-bombs galore, and the episode was better for it.

 Murder is Murphy’s genre.
-My favorite thing about every installment of American Horror Story is the creative liberty that Murphy takes with real American killings.
+My favourite thing about every instalment of American Horror Story is the creative liberty that Murphy takes with real American killings.
 This is where he really shines as a visual storyteller (not creating fake shows within fake shows that are part of his real show, like he did with Roanoke), and making an imaginary connection between Solanas and the Zodiac killer was a great move.
 Casting Dunham as Solanas was even better.